-There is a bit of driving today (2 hours each way) but it is one of the most scenic drives in the world - The 'Icefields Parkway'!
+There is a bit of driving today (up to 2 hours each way) but it is one of the most scenic drives in the world - The 'Icefields Parkway'!
 We follow it up valleys overhung by glaciers, past lakes and Icefields then over alpine passes and meadows to reach the world-famous Columbia Icefields.
-With the Columbia Icefields and stunning Mt.
-Athabasca as our backdrop we hike up Wilcox Meadows (11.2km, +/-355m).
+Options include a hike up Wilcox Meadows (11.2km, +/-355m) just inside the border of Jasper National Park or a stunning hike just south of the border at Helen Lake in Banff NP (12km, +/-420m).
 Return to Lake Louise for the night while we take in the stunning mountain scenery.

 Head a little west over the "Kicking Horse Pass' into Yoho National Park (10 km).
 Hike either to Yoho Lake or, if feeling fit, we will hike the Iceline Trail.
 Return to Banff (80 km) for the last two nights.